armangrigoryan96/armangrigoryan96/README.md

 The project involved implementing and testing different searching techniques:

 - **Keyword-based Matching**: A straightforward implementation involving text searching and matching against a predefined list.
-- **NER Implementation**: Using the spaCy library, we trained and fine-tuned an NER model.
-This involved significant Python coding and experimentation to achieve optimal performance.
+- **NER Implementation**: Using the spaCy library for NER model.
+This involved  Python coding and experimentation to achieve optimal performa

 ## Challenges Overcome